isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 - s: sample standard deviation
 - n: sample size

-all t-statistics follow a t-distribution with n-1 degrees of freedom (you can lookup the p-value using the t-statistic and degrees of freedom in a **t-distribution table**)
+All t-statistics follow a t-distribution with n-1 degrees of freedom (you can lookup the p-value using the t-statistic and degrees of freedom in a **t-distribution table**)

 # Package Implementations